sanika79/Sentence-Transformers-and-Multi-task-Learning/README.md

 **Explanation**

 In a multi-task learning setting, you apply in parallel the attention mechanism to multiple sets of the queue, keys and values that you can get by transforming the original embeddings.
 In multi-head attention, the number of times that you apply the attention mechanism is the number of heads in the model.
 For instance, you will need two sets of queries, keys and values in a model with two heads.
 The first head would use a set of representations and the second head would use a different set.
 Using different sets of representations, allow your model to learn multiple relationships between the words from the query and key matrices.

 Since each head uses different linear transformations to represent words, different heads learn different relationships between words.
+Hence, by using only 1 head and freezing the other, only those representations and patterns of the unfrozen head will be transferred by making it easy for the model to adapt to the task at hand.

 ## Consider a scenario where transfer learning can be beneficial.
 Explain how you would approach the transfer learning process, including: